The AI cybersecurity market, valued at $24.3 billion in 2023, is projected to double by 2026 and reach nearly $134 billion by 2030 (Statista, 2024).

-In this article, I’ll explain some eye-opening AI in cybersecurity statistics that paint a vivid picture of how AI is fueling growth and reshaping challenges in cybersecurity.
+In this article, I’ll explore eye-opening AI statistics 2024 that illustrate how AI is fueling growth and reshaping challenges in cybersecurity.

 Below are some of the key AI in cybersecurity statistics for 2024.